Miltonly/Streets/Potts Terrace

 Which schools serve Potts Terrace?

-Public elementary students attend Chris Hadfield PS or Irma Coulson PS, both a five-minute drive away; secondary students go to Elsie MacGill Secondary School.
-Catholic options include Guardian Angels Catholic ES and Bishop P.F.
-Reding Catholic SS, each about seven minutes by car.
+Public elementary students attend Chris Hadfield PS or Irma Coulson PS, both a five-minute drive away.
+Catholic elementary draws to Guardian Angels Catholic ES, and secondary students go to Elsie MacGill Secondary School or Bishop P.F.
+Reding Catholic SS.

 How far is Potts Terrace from Toronto?